tprithila/task_manager/README.md

 ## Setup

 ### 1. Install Node.js
-Download and install Node.js by executing the provided `node-v18.20.7` installer file on your PC.
+Download and install Node.js by executing `node-v18.20.7` installer file on your PC.

 ### 2. Install Expo Go (Android App)
 Download and install the **Expo Go** app on your Android phone from the Google Play Store: